Flowering Dogwood Trees

 Where to plant:

-Native to the eastern U.S., the flowering dogwood thrives in both sun and shade, making it a great understory tree.
+Dogwoods thrive in both sun and shade, making it a great understory tree or shrub.

 Soil: